Alex Otti

-Alex Chioma Otti (born 18 February 1965) is a Nigerian economist, banker, investor, philanthropist, and politician, serving as the current Governor of Abia State in Nigeria.
+Alexander Chioma Otti, Sr. (born 18 February 1965) is a Nigerian economist, banker, investor, philanthropist, and politician, serving as the current Governor of Abia State in Nigeria.
 He is from Umuru Umuehim in Isialangwa South LGA.
 Otti is the former Group Managing Director of Diamond Bank Plc, a retail financial institution in Nigeria.
 Otti was a gubernatorial candidate of Abia State on the platform of All Progressives Grand Alliance (APGA).
 On 31 December 2015, The Court of Appeal which sat in Owerri removed Okezie Ikpeazu of the Peoples Democratic Party as governor of Abia State and declared Otti the winner of the April 11 and April 25 Governorship elections in the state.
 On February 3, 2016, the Supreme Court of Nigeria reversed the verdict of the Court of Appeal and affirmed the election of Ikpeazu as Governor.
 Otti is a member of the editorial board of Thisday, and writes a fortnightly column, every other Monday, titled "Outside The Box".

 Otti continued his political aspiration and joined the Labour Party in May 2022 after leaving the All Progressive Congress.
 Upon joining the labour party, he contested for the post of the party flag bearer and was declared unopposed for the governorship election in 2022.

 At the end of the 2023 general elections, he defeated his conterpart in the PDP and emerged as the governor of Abia State under the keenly contested governorship election as a Labour Party member.

 He defeated his closest rival Okey Ahiwe who contested under the Peoples Democratic Party after the results were declared by Nnenna Oti, the returning officer for the Independent National Electoral Commission.